 SweetOps is a community that is run by Cloud Posse.
 It exists as a place for our users to collaborate and ask questions related to our large collection of open source projects on GitHub, but also to talk shop and get feedback on anything DevOps related.

+Our community of over 6000+ people is open to everyone.
 You do not need to be a customer to benefit from our community.
-We have a VERY active and helpful public slack community.
-Go to slack.cloudposse.com.
+We have a VERY active and helpful public slack community that is welcoming of all skill levels and backgrounds.

 - Gruntwork doesn't provide open access to all their modules, they are a subscription service.
 Cloud Posse open sources everything.

 - All of our code is in GitHub and can be forked and used with no concerns about licensing issues (APACHE2).

 - Gruntwork is not a consulting company.
 They do not help with hands-on implementation.
 That's left up to you.